 Mental Health and Wellbeing

-Pupil Mental Health And Wellbeing Policy November 2023
+Pupil Mental Health And Wellbeing Policy

-Our named Governor for Mental Health: Jan Havemann Bowser.
+Our named Governor for Mental Health: Jan Havemann Bowser

 We recognise that children’s mental health is a crucial factor in their overall well-being and can affect their learning and achievement.
 All children go through ups and downs during their school career and some face significant life events.

 Our role in school is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
 We also have a role to ensure that children learn about what they can do to maintain positive mental health, what affects their mental health, how they can help reduce the stigma surrounding mental health issues, and where they can go if they need help and support.
+The Five Ways to well-being underpin much of this work we do.

-We use the World Health Organisation’s definition of mental health and well-being “a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community”.
+“a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community”.

 Mental health and well-being is not just the absence of mental health problems.
 We want all children/young people to: